 COVID-19: over 97 per cent of students still out of the classrooms in Latin America and the Caribbean

-PANAMA CITY, 9 November 2020 - More than seven months into the pandemic, COVID-19 is putting education on hold for more than 137 million children in Latin America and the Caribbean.
-This is according to a new UNICEF report about the devastating impacts of COVID-19 on education.
+PANAMA CITY, 9 November 2020 - More than seven months into the pandemic, COVID-19 is putting education on hold for more than 137 million children - 97 per cent of students - in Latin America and the Caribbean, according to a new UNICEF report about the devastating impacts of COVID-19 on education.

 Since the start of the pandemic, children in Latin American and the Caribbean have already lost on average four times more days of schooling (174) compared to the rest of the world.
 In a region with over 11 million cases of COVID-19 to date, most students are now at risk of missing out on an entire school year.
 While schools are gradually reopening in several parts of the world, the vast majority of classrooms are still closed across the region.
 Over one-third of all countries in Latin America and the Caribbean have yet to set a date for school reopening.